Anosov contact metrics, Dirichlet optimization and entropy: Abstract

 \section{Abstract}

-The first main result of this paper classifies critical contact metrics on 3-manifolds, i.e. contact metrics which are critical points of the Dirichlet energy functional.
-This gives a complete answer to a question raised by Chern-Hamilton \cite{ch} in 1984.
-Secondly, we show that in the case of Anosov contact metrics, the infimum of such energy functional is closely related to Reeb dynamics and can be described in terms of its entropy.
-We also record corollaries about the curvature of such contact metrics.
-A technical theorem on the expansion uniformization of Anosov 3-flows is also proved in the Appendix, which can be of broader interest.
+The first main result of this paper classifies contact 3-manifolds admitting critical metrics, i.e. adapted metrics which are the critical points of the Dirichlet energy functional.
+This gives a complete answer to a question raised by Chern-Hamilton in 1984.
+Secondly, we show that in the case of Anosov contact metrics, the optimization of such energy functional is closely related to Reeb dynamics and can be described in terms of its entropy.
+We also study the consequences in the curvature realization problem for such contact metrics.